AmiraliZandirad/FaceDetector/README.md

 # FaceDetector 🧑🏻‍💻
-a simple FaceDetector from python
+a simple FaceDetector from python.....

 ## Installation 📩